 All 3 temples are pretty hard to reach, and it took us an hour to get to them from our hotel.
 The heat and humidity combo also slowed us down, so a lot of patience is needed when visiting Bangkok.

-Getting to the temples using the public transport is difficult, and I got the impression this is a situation created on purpose.
-That’s because all the other parts of Bangkok, the less touristy ones, are easy to reach by using the bus, metro or the skytrain.
+Getting to the temples using public transport is difficult, and I got the impression this is a situation created on purpose.
+That’s because all the other parts of Bangkok, the less touristy ones, are easy to reach by using the bus, metro or the Skytrain.